esspego/todoAPP/README.md

 ## Build Setup

-Create an .env file and paste the content of the .env.example file
+Create an .env file in the root of the project and paste the content of the .env.example file

 ```bash
 # install dependencies